getgauge/documentation/user/advanced_readings/configuration/configure_proxy.md

 ```

 ### With Authentication
-If authentication is not required, set the environment variable `HTTP_PROXY` to proxy server URL along with the credentials.
+If authentication is required, set the environment variable `HTTP_PROXY` to proxy server URL along with the credentials.

 ```
 export HTTP_PROXY=http://username:password@10.0.2.2:5678